Late rates payments and payment arrangements

 We recommend you plan ahead and contact Council before the due date.

-Please note that Council's appointed debt collector, Australian Receivables Limited (ARL), manage payment arrangements.
-These arrangements may be subject to a $20 establishment fee.
+Please note that Council's appointed debt collector, Recoveries and Reconstructions, manage all Council's payment arrangements

 Interest still applies to any rate or charge outstanding after a due date.